JuanSassi/JuanSassi/README.md

 # Hi!
 I'm Juan 👋

-I am an advanced student looking to grow both professionally and personally.
-I stand out for my proactivity, effective communication and ability to work as a team.
+I am an advanced student in Computer Engineering seeking to grow both professionally and personally.
+I stand out for my proactivity, effective communication, and teamwork skills.

 ---